localmuchsupport/localmuchsupport.github.io/terms.md

 <p>By clicking the 'Book Now' button you submit an offer to LocalMuch to buy the experience at the nominated date and time.
 However the purchase of the experience is not complete until you receive an email from LocalMuch confirming the booking of the experience.</p>
 <p>All payments are to be made via PayPal or other methods acceptable to LocalMuch at the time of pressing 'Book Now'.</p>
 <p>When unforeseen circumstances arise, Hosts may cancel bookings after payment has been accepted and a booking confirmed.
 In these circumstances you will receive a full refund of the purchase amount.</p>
-<p>Bookins may also be cancelled by us for any violation of these terms and conditions, or on suspicion of fraudulent or other bad faith activity.</p>
+<p>Bookings may also be cancelled by us for any violation of these terms and conditions, or on suspicion of fraudulent or other bad faith activity.</p>
 <p>You may cancel your booking and receive a full refund to to 72 hours before the relevant booking date and time.</p>
 <p>If you cancel your booking between 24 and 72 hours before the relevant booking date and time, you will receive a 50% refund.</p>
 <p>Cancellations within 24 hours before the booking are not eligible for a refund.</p>